What is Hinduism?

 What it isn't

-Hinduism is not polytheism in the Greek sense; the many deities are typically understood as faces of one absolute.
-It is not a single doctrine; the schools disagree.
+Hinduism is not polytheism in the Greek sense.
+The many deities are typically understood as faces of one absolute.
+It is not a single doctrine.
+The schools disagree.
 It is not the same as Indian nationalism, though contemporary politics has frequently conflated the two.
-And it is not closed: the tradition has absorbed and been absorbed by Buddhist, Jain, Sufi and Christian elements over its long life, and continues to.
+And it is not closed.
+The tradition has absorbed and been absorbed by Buddhist, Jain, Sufi and Christian elements over its long life, and continues to.

 — end of entry —